Former Uber security chief guilty of data breach coverup

 “Sullivan orchestrated these acts despite knowing that the hackers were hacking and extorting other companies as well as Uber,” the U.S. attorney’s office said.

 Uber’s new management began investigating the breach in the fall of 2017.
-Despite Sullivan lying to the chief executive officer and others, the truth was uncovered and the breach was made public, prosecutors said.
+Despite Sullivan lying to the new chief executive officer and others, the truth was uncovered and the breach was made public, prosecutors said.

-Sullivan was fired.
+Sullivan was fired along with Craig Clark, an Uber lawyer he had told about the breach.
+Clark was given immunity by prosecutors and testified against Sullivan.

 The hackers pleaded guilty in 2019 to computer fraud conspiracy charges and are awaiting sentencing.

+Sullivan was convicted of of obstruction of proceedings of the Federal Trade Commission and misprision of felony, meaning concealing knowledge of a felony from authorities.

-Some experts have questioned how much cybersecurity has improved at Uber since the breach.
+Meanwhile, some experts have questioned how much cybersecurity has improved at Uber since the breach.

 The company announced last month that all its services were operational following what security professionals called a major data breach, claiming there was no evidence the hacker got access to sensitive user data.